United States forms

 - When filing DS-5535 alongside I-134 (Financial support evidence may be cross-referenced with DS-5535 information)

-- Provide a complete travel history for the last 15 years, including all details.
+- Provide detailed travel history for the past 15 years, including dates and locations.

 - List all addresses where you have lived in the last 15 years.

-- Include employment history for the last 15 years with accurate details.
+- Verify employment history details for the past 15 years are accurate and complete.

-Review the instructions for Form DS-5540 to determine if it is applicable to your situation.
+Form DS-5540 Review the instructions to determine if it applies to your situation.

 - When a sponsor must document financial support obligations for an intending immigrant